 If you are looking for some extra help in finding part-time jobs you can do, or don’t know where to start, Go!
 Go!
 Nihon can definitely help you out.
 We have partnered with a recruiting company called Inbound Technology, and together with them, have created a Facebook page called “Jobs in Japan with Go Go Nihon“.
 There, you can see new job adverts for part-time and full-time jobs posted each and every day.
 Due to the ads being posted via a recruiting agency, oftentimes the information is kept short.

 If you’re interested in any job posting, don’t be afraid to send a message to our Jobs in Japan page!
 Someone will usually get back to you within the day.
 You can do that even if you are not interested in any specific job: if you just want help finding part-time work, send them a line!
+A word of warning though: this page posts ads targeted exclusively to people currently in Japan, and as a result, the page may not be accessible from outside Japan.

 It takes a little effort to get a part-time job in Japan, but with a student visa and a little bit of elbow grease (and maybe some help from our friends at Inbound Technology), the experience pays off tenfold.
 It is one thing to learn in the classroom (and it’s still very important!), but it’s another to actually use those learned skills in the outside world.
 Making the connection between the two is what really solidifies those Japanese skills, all the while making life much more colorful.